Newton's method: variables, equations, with

 The k-dimensional variant of Newton's method can be used to solve systems of greater than k (nonlinear) equations as well if the algorithm uses the generalized inverse of the non-square Jacobian matrix J = (JJ)^{−1}J instead of the inverse of J. If the nonlinear system has no solution, the method attempts to find a solution in the non-linear least squares sense.
 See Gauss–Newton algorithm for more information.

+Example

+A milk carton with a capacity of 2 pints is to be constructed from a sheet of waxed carboard with a 5mm overlap.
+The requirement is that the minimum surface area is used for the carton.